-NDHFA will give priority during the evaluation process to projects which serve the lowest income tenants, are obligated to serve qualified tenants for the longest period and utilize the credits most efficiently.
+NDHFA will give priority during the evaluation process to projects which serve the lowest income tenants, are obligated to serve qualified tenants for the longest period, and utilize the credits most efficiently.

 The selection process is based on the numerical value awarded to each project in accordance with Section VII (Project Ratings).
-The projects with the highest numerical value will be selected first.
+Subject to the set-asides and targets identified in Section VIII, the projects with the highest numerical value will be selected first.
 The time frame for selection of successful projects is expected to be within 45 days.

-Once NDHFA has completed the evaluation and determined the amount of tax credit to be reserved, it will issue a Conditional Reservation on its prescribed form to the Applicant, which shall be good through January 31, 2018 for application cycle 1, or for a period of 60 days for subsequent application cycles.
+Once NDHFA has completed the evaluation and determined the amount of tax credit to be reserved, it will issue a Conditional Reservation on its prescribed form to the Applicant, which shall be good through January 31, 2019 for application cycle 1, or for a period of 60 days for subsequent application cycles.
 For good cause shown, NDHFA may extend the Conditional Reservation beyond its expiration date.